jamesfrank/chromebook/notes.md

 # Entering Developer Mode

-Hold ESC and REFRESH keys while pressing the power button; follow prompts to complete transition to developer mode
+Hold ESC and REFRESH keys while pressing the power button; press control-d at boot screen and then follow prompts to complete transition to developer mode

 # Chrubuntu